The Comparative Ecophysiology of Animals Lab (CEAL!) is located at the University of Rhode Island. Our big research question is:

 Students will be supported by internal and external fellowships.
 We encourage all prospective graduate students to apply for external funding, including the Dr. Nancy Foster Scholars Scholarship Program, Ford Foundation, Graduate Women in Science, and National Science Foundation Graduate Research Fellowship Program.
 Please reach out if you would like to collaborate on a project proposal.

-You can find more details about the Department of Biology at Baylor here and about the PhD graduate program here.
-Baylor’s graduate program application deadline is in early January.
+You can find more details about the Natural Resources Science Department of the University of Rhode Island (URI) here and about the graduate program here.
+URI graduate program application deadline is in early January.
 If you are interested in applying, you MUST reach out to me well in advance.

 To express your interest in this position, please email sarah.kienle@uri.edu with the following: